pandey-ankit/coherence-new/intro/intro.md

 This workshop introduces you to working with Coherence and Spring, and covers the following topics:

+* An overview of Coherence Spring Boot Integration
-* Quickstart using Spring's [Cache Abstraction](https://docs.spring.io/spring-framework/reference/integration/cache.html) for result caching
+* Quickstart Demo using [Cache Abstraction](https://docs.spring.io/spring-framework/reference/integration/cache.html) for result caching
-* Getting started with Spring Boot
+* Get started with Coherence and Spring
-* Using Coherence Spring Data
-* Using Coherence Spring Session
+* Working with Cache Events, Coherence Spring Data and Coherence Spring Session

+Coherence Spring features dedicated support to bootstrap Oracle Coherence and to inject Coherence resources into Spring beans as well as to inject Spring beans into Coherence resources.
+Spring’s dependency injection (DI) support simplifies application code as Oracle Coherence maps, caches and topics are just injected instead of being obtained explicitly via Coherence APIs.
+Furthermore, using annotated event listener methods simplifies building reactive code that responds to Coherence cache events.

 Estimated time: 60 minutes